 Begin by listing the feelings you are trying to avoid.
 List three feelings that upset you.

 List three thoughts that upset you.

 List three sensations that upset you.

-Write o ny additional upsetting thoughts, feelings, sensations, or memories here.
-What d o you do to avoid these unpleasant inner experiences?
-List act ivities or events you avoid to keep from having painful inner experiences.
-List the places you avoid to keep from having painful inner experiences. people you avoid to keep from having painful inner experiences. - people you avoid to keep it out having paint at three experiences.
+List three memories that upset you.

+Write any additional upsetting thoughts, feelings, sensations, or memories here.

+What do you do to avoid these unpleasant inner experiences?

+List activities or events you avoid to keep from having painful inner experiences.

+List the places you avoid to keep from having painful inner experiences.

+List the people you avoid to keep from having painful inner experiences.

+List substances-including alcohol, cigarettes, drugs, and food-you use to try to avoid unpleasant inner experiences.

-avoia un oleasant inner experiences.
-Is there anything else you do to avoid unpleasant or painful inner experiences? often to your life back to what you have written and circle the three things you do most avoid unpleasant inner experiences.
-In the space below, write down how might be different if you could accept these unpleasant inner experiences han work so hard to avoid them.
+Is there anything else you do to avoid unpleasant or painful inner experiences?

+Now go back to what you have written and circle the three things you do most often to avoid unpleasant inner experiences.
+In the space below, write down how your life might be different if you could accept these unpleasant inner experiences rather than work so hard to avoid them.